ua-datalab/Geospatial_Workshops/README.md

 Emphasizing open science and reproducible methods, this immersive hands-on workshop series will:

-* Guide you through essential geospatial python libraries
+* Show you how to harness cloud computing platforms
+* Demonstrate Deep Learning workflows for remoteley sensed imagery
 * Introduce you to cloud-native formats
-* Show you how to harness cloud computing platforms
-* Mentor you in open-source drone imagery analysis
 * Help you build geospatial analysis pipelines

 Each workshop session is designed to be a discrete lesson where students will walk away with specific knowledge on a tool and resources to explore deeper.
 Our goal is to cover material that is not currently being taught in credited classes at U of A.